Pradyumn2004/AssemblyInterpreter/README.md

 ## Usage

 To run the interpreter:
-1. Write the assembly program in a `.asm` file with supported instructions.
+1. Write the assembly program in a `.txt` file with supported instructions.
-2. Run ./interpreter `<filepath>`
+2. Install the ncurses library by running `sudo apt-get libncurses-dev`
+3. Build the interpreter by running `g++ main.cpp -lncurses -o main`
+4. Run the binary by `./main {Program filepath}`

+(the above steps are for unix based operating systems, if you're on windows, install ncurses library, compile and link ncurses and run the exe file with the cli argument as the filepath of the assembly program.)